Grenada Citizenship by Investment Programme

 - Main applicant USD 150,000

-- Family up to four members (except parents and grandparents under 55 and siblings): USD 200,000
+- Main applicant and up to 3 dependants (excluding siblings and parents and grandparents aged 55 or below) USD 200,000

 - Main applicant USD 50,000